Emergency Fund Calculator: Find Out Your Ideal Safety Net

 - Food — Consider the amount of money you spend each month on food at home.
 This doesn't include eating out or extravagant dinners.

-- Insurance — Look at the amount of money you pay for medical, dental and vision insurance, plus any life insurance or disability insurance.
-If you lose your job, you might be edible for COBRA insurance through your previous employer, so factor in this monthly expense as well.
+- Insurance — Look at the money you pay for medical, dental, and vision insurance, plus any life or disability insurance.
+If you lose your job, you might be eligible for COBRA insurance through your previous employer, so factor in this monthly expense.

-- Transportation — Whether you take public transportation or own a car or two, you’ll need to tally up what you spend each month.
-This might include a train, bus or subway ticket, or your monthly car payment plus the cost of gas, basic car maintenance, and car insurance.
+- Transportation — Whether you take public transportation or own a car or two, you must tally up what you spend each month.
+This might include a train, bus, or subway ticket or your monthly car payment plus gas, essential car maintenance, and car insurance.

-- Personal expenses – This can include your household supplies, pet expenses, childcare costs, clothing, haircuts and even alimony or child support.
+- Personal expenses include your household supplies, pet expenses, childcare costs, clothing, haircuts, and even alimony or child support.

 - Debt – Factor in payments for credit cards, student loans, or any other personal loans you might have.
-In an emergency, you don’t want your credit score to take a hit if you can’t pay the minimum payment each month.
+In an emergency, you don't want your credit score to be hit if you can't pay the minimum monthly payment.

-Financial experts advise that you should have at least 3 to 6 months of living expenses in your emergency fund.
+Financial experts advise having at least 3 to 6 months of living expenses in your emergency fund.

 If you are conservative and want to be super safe, keep as much money in your emergency fund that makes you feel safe.